bhubie/talks/making-impossible-states-impossible/slides/slides.md

 ---

 A data structure used to hold a value that could take on several different, but __fixed__, types.
-Only __one__ of the types can be in use at any one time
+Only __one__ of the types can be in use at any one time.
+Each type can optinally cary its own data.

 <!--
  Based on the language you are using - This feature looks differnt a simple definitionn of it is